lean-machines-central/lean-machines/README.md

 # LeanMachines: a Lean4 framework for the modeling and refinement of stateful systems

+**IMPORTANT** : this branch is not developed anymore, but it is the last stable branch with non-dependent guards

 ## Overview

 LeanMachines is a library for the Lean4 programming language and proof